 A plug-in hybrid version, dubbed 55 TFSI e uses the same 2.0 turbo and dual electric motors of the Q5 55 TFSI e, with 362 horsepower and 369 pound-feet of torque.
 Power is rated through an automatic dual-clutch 7-speed and Quattro all-wheel drive.
 All-electric range is estimated at 24 miles, with the gasoline powertrain kicking in after that is exhausted.

-Ventilated front seats and Top View Camera system are now standard.
+Ventilated front seats, wireless phone box charger and Top View Camera system are now standard.
 Range on the plug-in hybrid A8 60 TFSI e is now 1 mile further: 18 miles on electricity alone.

 After a one-year hiatus, the all-electric e-tron has returned, now with a lower priced entry-point by about $9000.
 This lower price point is courtesy of a new "Premium" base trim level, below the returning Premium Plus and Prestige.
 Equipment missing from e-tron Premium: Top View Camera System, Traffic Sign Recognition, Bang & Olufsen® 3D Sound System, wireless phone charger, front passenger power lumbar adjustment, ventilated front seats, Matrix-design LED headlights, LED interior illumination, front and rear illuminated door sills.